depaulbioinformatics/FindFRsToolkit/README.md

 ## Description

-Find FRs Toolkit is a combination of java programs used to analyze .bed files.
+Find FRs Toolkit is a combination of programs used to analyze .bed files.
 All of the programs output to a .csv file format.
+You must have golang installed to run .exe/.linux64 programs, and you must have java in order to run .jar files.

 ## Usage

 1. Download/clone repository
 2. Navigate to the \out\ directory
-3. Execute ```$ java -jar <desired .jar file>```
+3. Execute ```$ java -jar <desired .jar file>``` or ```$ ./<desired .exe/.linux64 file>```
 4. Follow the prompts

 ## Sample Data